denniskawurek/llm-from-scratch/README.md

 The LLM fine-tunes a `gpt2-medium (355M)` and loads the weights to the `GPTModel` class in `gpt.py`.

-Run `instruction-finetune.py` to kick-off the process.
+Run `instruction-finetune.py` to kick-off the process:

 ```sh
 python instruction-finetune.py
 ```

-This loads a some data.
-After that the finetuning process kicks-off which may take some time depending on the hardware.
+This loads some data.
+After that the finetuning process starts which may take some time depending on the hardware.

 The model is stored in the `models` directory.